-Another way to see this result is the following: if the distances from an unknown point to n + 1 known points in $\mathbb{R}^n$ are determined, then this point is unique-provided the n + 1 points are in general position.
+Another way to see this result is the following: if the distances from an unknown point to n + 1 known points in \mathbb{R}^n are determined, then this point is unique-provided the n + 1 points are in general position.
 In order to see this fact, note first that the unknown point is clearly in the intersection of the spheres whose centers are the n + 1 fixed points and the radii are the respective distances between their centers and the unknown point.
 Second, note that Lemma 1 states that the intersection is either a single point or empty (which is not the case because we have assumed the existence of this unknown point).
 This implies that the point is unique.
-This result will be used in the following in order to obtain another result concerning the "global rigidity of graphs".
+This result will be used in the following in order to obtain another result concerning the "global rigidity of graphs."

-B. Global rigidity of k-trees
+5.2 Global Rigidity of k-trees

-Here we use Lemma 1 to infer a second result that will ultimately lead us to obtain the main theorem about the topology of the Graphical Model.
-The theory of graph rigidity, although mathematically rich and sophisticated [61], involves concepts that are easy to understand.
-Strictly speaking, we talk about the rigidity of graph embeddings in $\mathbb{R}^n$ where the edges are straight lines (these embeddings are called frameworks).
+Here, we use Lemma 1 to infer a second result that will ultimately lead us to obtain the main theorem about the topology of the graphical model.
+The theory of graph rigidity, although mathematically rich and sophisticated [63], involves concepts that are easy to understand.
+Strictly speaking, we talk about the rigidity of graph embeddings in \mathbb{R}^n , where the edges are straight lines (these embeddings are called frameworks).
 Simply put, we say that a framework is globally rigid if the lengths of the edges uniquely determine the lengths of the "absent edges" (the edges of the complement graph).

-To present the key result about the global rigidity of a special kind of framework-a k-tree we start by reviewing some basic definitions from graph theory [62].
-In what follows a complete graph with n vertices is denoted as $K_n$ , and a k-clique is a clique with k vertices.
-Also recall that a framework is a straight line embedding of a graph.
+To present the key result about the global rigidity of a special kind of framework-a k-tree-we start by reviewing some basic definitions from graph theory [64].
+In what follows, a complete graph with n vertices is denoted as K_n and a k-clique is a clique with k vertices.
+Also, recall that a framework is a straight line embedding of a graph.

-Definition 1 (k-tree, base k-clique): A k-tree is a graph that arises from $K_k$ by zero or more iterations of adding a new vertex to the graph and connecting it with k edges to an existing k-clique in the previous graph.
+Definition 1 (k-tree, base k-clique).
+A k-tree is a graph that arises from K_k by zero or more iterations of adding a new vertex to the graph and connecting it with k edges to an existing k-clique in the previous graph.
 The k-cliques defined by the new vertices are called base k-cliques.

-Figure 6 shows the process of creating a k-tree, in the particular case where k = 3.
-We start with a $K_3$ graph.
-Then we add a vertex (4) and connect it to every vertex of the (so far unique) base 3-clique.
-Vertex (5) is then added and is connected, in this example, to the same base 3-clique.
-Vertex (6) is then added and connected to another base 3-clique, formed by vertices (2), (3) and (4).
+Fig. 4 shows the process of creating a k-tree, in the particular case where k = 3.
+We start with a K_3 graph.
+Then, we add vertex 4 and connect it to every vertex of the (so far unique) base 3-clique.
+Vertex 5 is then added and is connected, in this example, to the same base 3-clique.
+Vertex 6 is then added and connected to another base 3-clique, formed by vertices 2, 3, and 4.
 Note that all intermediate graphs generated in this way are themselves legitimate 3-trees.
-Also note that, in general, the resulting graph is sparse (the graph with 5 nodes is the first to present sparseness, since the edge (4-5) is absent).
+Also note that, in general, the resulting graph is sparse (the graph with five nodes is the first to present sparseness, since the edge (4-5) is absent).

 A careful examination reveals that the size of the maximal clique of a k-tree with n vertices is precisely k if n = k and precisely k + 1 if n > k.
-(This is easy to see because every time a new vertex is added it is connected to exactly k vertices of a k-clique, forming a (k+1)-clique.)
+(This is easy to see

-Fig. 6.
+Fig. 4.
 The process of constructing 3-trees.
 At each step, a new node is added and connected to all nodes of an existent 3-clique (which is then called a "base 3-clique").